During the summer, meals tend to be a lot more relaxed than they are during the school year. That just tends to be the nature of the beast.

 - Store cooked foods in your fridge below 40 degrees F.

 - Foods that are stored in the fridge are safe for up to four days if stored below the recommended temperature.
-Foods containing seafood can be stored in the fridge up to two days.
+Foods containing seafood can be stored in the fridge for up to two days.

 - Foods stored in the freezer are best used within two to four months but can be stored longer.
 Please keep in mind that food quality will suffer greatly the longer the item is kept in the freezer.